Flickdm/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 When a new version is detected, and the test is failed until you the new fields are added to DfciTests.ini.

 1. Copy DfciTests.Template to DfciTests.ini
-2. Edit DfciTests.ini and set the value of server_host_name to either a host name or an IP address of your HOST device.
+2. Edit DfciTests.ini
+    * Set the value of server_host_name to either a host name or an IP address of your HOST device.
-The server_host_name field will be used to populate the Subject Alternative Names list in the DFCI_HTTPS SSL certificates.
+    * The server_host_name field will be used to populate the Subject Alternative Names list in the DFCI_HTTPS SSL certificates.
-3. In the directory DfciPkg\UnitTests\DfciTests\Certs, run MakeHTTPSCerts.
-This will generate two SSL certificates.
+3. In the directory DfciPkg\UnitTests\DfciTests\Certs, run `MakeHTTPSCerts`.

+    * This will generate two SSL certificates:

+        * One certificate for the RefreshServer
-One is for the RefreshServer, and the other is used by the RefreshServer testcase.
+        * One to be used by the RefreshServer testcase

-4. In the directory DfciPkg\UnitTests\DfciTests\RefreshServer, run CreateDockerContainer.
-After the container is created, the script will prompt you about starting the container.
-I suggest using option 2 for this first test.
+4. In the directory `DfciPkg\UnitTests\DfciTests\RefreshServer`, run `CreateDockerContainer`.

+    * The script will prompt you to start the container.
+    * when prompted, use `option 2` for the first test.

 5. In another command window, cd to DfciPkg\UnitTests\DfciTests and run these two unit tests:

     ```text
         RunDfciTest.bat TestCases\DFCI_RefreshServer
         RunDfciTest.bat TestCases\DFCI_CertChainingTest
     ```

 ## Setting up a physical device to be the Device Under Test